snowplow/snowplow/docs/05_setting_up_amazon_elastic_mapreduce.md

 ![Unzip CLI](/snowplow/snowplow/raw/master/docs/images/emr-guide/install-cli-3.PNG)

-### Create a configuration file, with your login credentials
+### Configuring the client

-* To use the command line tools successfully, you will need the tools to talk directly to your Amazon account without any difficulty.
+* To use the client successfully, you will need the tools to talk directly to your Amazon account without any difficulty.
 That means ensuring that the correct security / login details are available to the command-line tools

 * Start by fetching your AWS Access Key ID and AWS Secret Access Key.
 To get both of these, log in to [http://aws.amazon.com](#http://aws.amazon.com)